Bella Ramsey: 2023–present: International recognition

 Critics praised the chemistry between Ramsey and Pedro Pascal as Ellie and Joel in The Last of Us.

-Ramsey experienced a career breakthrough through their portrayal of Ellie in HBO's post-apocalyptic drama series The Last of Us (2023–present).
-During filming of the first season, Ramsey and Pedro Pascal (who portrayed Joel) developed a close friendship, with Pascal describing Ramsey as "his blessing" and sharing that they were "linked souls".
-Critics praised the chemistry between Ramsey and Pascal as well as their individual performances in the first season.
-Ramsey received several major award nominations, including for a Primetime Emmy Award, Golden Globe Award, Screen Actors Guild Award, and, at the time of nomination, was the youngest ever leading actress nominee for a British Academy Television Award.
+Ramsey experienced a career breakthrough with their portrayal of Ellie in HBO's post-apocalyptic drama series The Last of Us (2023–present).
+During filming of the first season of the show, Ramsey and co-star Pedro Pascal (who portrayed Joel) developed a close friendship.
+Pascal described Ramsey as "his blessing" and said the two were "linked souls".
+Critics praised the chemistry between Ramsey and Pascal as well as their individual performances.
+Ramsey received several major award nominations, including for a Primetime Emmy Award, Golden Globe Award, Critics' Choice Award, and Screen Actors Guild Award.
+At the time of nomination, they were also the youngest ever leading actress nominee for a British Academy (BAFTA) Television Award.
+For their role, Ramsey was selected for the 2023 BAFTA Breakthrough programme.
+Ramsey was also included on the Forbes 30 Under 30 Europe list for 2024.

-The second season of The Last of Us was released in 2025.
-With the absence of Pascal as a consistent presence on set, Ramsey found the experience of filming "more challenging, it definitely felt like more weight".
-Critics lauded Ramsey for developing Ellie into a traumatized young adult.
-Ramsey was again nominated for an Primetime Emmy Award, making them the youngest two-time lead drama actress nominee.
-Ramsey's appearance, performance, and gender identity was the target of mockery and abuse by some viewers, with Reddit communities largely dedicated to criticism and memes about their looks.
-Journalists identified a trend in young, female-presenting actors being targeted for their roles, such as Halle Bailey for The Little Mermaid (2023) and Rachel Zegler for Snow White (2025).
-Ramsey's acoustic rendition of A-ha's "Take on Me" in the episode "Day One" was included on the official soundtrack album.
+The second season of The Last of Us was released in April 2025.
+With Pascal taking on a reduced role, Ramsey spent much of the season without him and said the experience was "more challenging" and "felt like more weight".
+Critics praised Ramsey's performance, writing that they shouldered the season's demands and conveyed Ellie's development into young adulthood with depth and nuance.
+Ramsey was again nominated for a Golden Globe Award, a Critics' Choice Award and a Primetime Emmy Award, becoming the youngest two-time Emmy lead drama actress nominee.
+Media coverage of the season included reports of online harassment directed at Ramsey over their appearance, performance and gender identity, and identified Reddit communities dedicated to criticism and memes about their looks.
+Journalists situated this as part of a broader trend in young, female-presenting actors being targeted for their roles, such as Halle Bailey for The Little Mermaid (2023) and Rachel Zegler for Snow White (2025).
+Ramsey's acoustic rendition of A-ha's "Take on Me" in the episode "Day One" was included on the soundtrack album.